 - Scale is the most common insect that attacks a Ficus.
 Scale is usually identified by brown or black bumps on the branches.
 These bumps contain insects under a protective waxy shell.
 A very sticky secretion that discolors the branches may also be present.

 - Mites also like to infest the Ficus.
 Identified by small moving pinpoints of red or brown on branch tips, severe infestations leave “spider webs” on branch tips and yellow leaves all over the tree.

 - Mealy bugs look like whitish cottony areas at the leaf base with some infestations appearing mainly on the roots.
 These infestations can only be seen during repotting.

 - Ficus will not tolerate insecticides containing Malathion.
 Dormant oil is well tolerated on most Figs, at one tablespoon/gallon.
 Root mealies cannot be treated effectively with oil.
 This particular infestation will require systemic poisoning.

 - If your Ficus starts dropping leaves for no apparent reason, the most frequent cause is excessive wetness or dryness.
 However a sudden draft of cold air or sudden exposure to bright sunlight may produce the same results.
 Do nothing.
 Keep Ficus warm and let the soil dry out before watering again and, the plant will re-leaf in 3-4 weeks time.

-- Plants height with pot is 1.5 feet and pot size is 6'' diameter.
+- Plant height with pot is 1.5 feet and pot size is 5-6 dia.